Buying Guides

 Written by Flexshopper

-Recent leaps in TV resolution and viewing technology has made getting a new TV fun and exciting, but buying one can quickly turn into a frustrating experience when you have no clue what any of the terms, tech jargon, specs, and formats even mean.
-Long gone are the days of selecting a TV based on size alone, so we’ve put together a guide for you to reference as you’re shopping TVs, explaining the different types of TV screens including:
+Recent leaps in TV sizes (98-inch TVs), resolution—we’re looking at you, 8K TVs—and viewing technology have made getting a new TV fun and exciting, but buying the best TV can quickly turn into a frustrating experience when you have no clue what any of the terms, tech jargon, specs, and formats even mean.

 • LCD